MARYHILL OLD PARISH CHURCH STAINED GLASS

 The windows were made around the 1950s but the artist is not known.
 Rev. McCormick compiled a portfolio containing photos of all the windows accompanied with texts that describe their Christian meaning.
 Maryhill Museum holds the original copy of this document.
 You can enquire to heritage@mbht.org.uk to see it or to find more information about the individual panels.

 All that remains of the church is a fenced off graveyard across from Celtic Street, at 1956 Maryhill Road.
-An enthusiastic group of local residents have been taking care of the site and been clearing the graveyard.
+The land on which the church once stood is privately owned, whilst the graveyard belongs to Glasgow City Council.
+Working alongside the council, an enthusiastic group of local residents have been taking care of the ground in the hope of reopening the site as place of contemplation, away from the busy traffic of Maryhill Road.
 If you want to get involved, you can find the Friends of Maryhill Road Graveyard on Facebook.